AnuragN7/Twitter-Recommender/README.md

 # Twitter-Recommender
-This application twitter users similar to a certain target user.
+This application finds twitter users similar to a certain target user.
 The metric the application based its search on was the target user's most frequently used hashtag.

 Running the app: